Keaton's Blog

 • Nyquist analysis and the pyquist module

 My collaborators and I recently published a paper in which we determined frequencies of stellar oscillations that were severely undersampled in time series data.
 That paper, Destroying Aliases from the Ground and Space: Super-Nyquist ZZ Cetis in K2 Long Cadence Data, thoroughly explores the ways that observational sampling affects the signatures of stellar pulsations, but I thought it might be useful to lay out some of the basic ideas and tools behind this type of analysis (including a python module: pyquist).
-My main website has a very short summary of the science, if you’re interested.

 Read More »